Newsletter

 Israel’s Foreign Ministry accused them of bringing “provocation and chaos” wherever they go.

-Members of a Gaza-bound flotilla, that were detained by Israeli security forces last week, react as they prepare to be greeted by family and friends after arriving at Sydney International Airport on May 25, 2026.
-Photo by David Gray / AFP via Getty Images.
+Members of a Gaza-bound flotilla, who were detained by Israeli security forces last week, react as they prepare to be greeted by family and friends after arriving at Sydney International Airport on May 25, 2026.
+Photo by David Gray/AFP via Getty Images.

-Members of a Gaza-bound flotilla, that were detained by Israeli security forces last week, react as they prepare to be greeted by family and friends after arriving at Sydney International Airport on May 25, 2026.
-Photo by David Gray / AFP via Getty Images.
+Members of a Gaza-bound flotilla, who were detained by Israeli security forces last week, react as they prepare to be greeted by family and friends after arriving at Sydney International Airport on May 25, 2026.
+Photo by David Gray/AFP via Getty Images.

 Israel’s Foreign Ministry has added Australia to the list of countries it accused Gaza flotilla activists of having caused chaos in, posting video on Tuesday of protesters disrupting access to Australia’s Parliament House in Canberra.